The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Discounted Dynamic Programming

-\item \textbf{The countable-compact case}. $U(X,Y)$ is the set of all functions from $X$ to $Y$. $S$ is countable, $A$ is compact\footnote{A prominent choice is to have $A$ be the set all probability measures on some finite action set $A'$.} in $\mathbb{R}^{n}$, $r$ is continuous and bounded, $p$ is continuous.
-We can choose $D=B_{m}(S)=B(S)$ and the conditions of Theorem \ref{Thm:mainDP} obviously holds.
+\item \textbf{The countable-compact case}.
+The set $U(X,Y)$ is the set of all Borel measurable functions from $X$ to $Y$.
+The set $S$ is countable, $\Gamma(s)$ is compact in $\mathbb{R}^{n}$ (a prominent choice is $\Gamma(s) = A $ for each $s$, and $A$ is the set all probability measures on some finite action set $A'$), $r$ is bounded.
+We can choose $D=B_{m}(S)=B(S)$ and the conditions of Theorem \ref{Thm:mainDP} obviously hold.

-\item \textbf{The finite case.} $U(X,Y)$ is the set of all functions from $X$ to $Y$. $S$ and $A$ are finite.
-We can choose $D=B_{m}(S)=B(S)$ and the conditions of Theorem \ref{Thm:mainDP} holds.
+\item \textbf{The finite case.} The set $U(X,Y)$ is the set of all functions from $X$ to $Y$.
+The sets $S$ and $A$ are finite.
+We can choose $D=B_{m}(S)=B(S)$ and the conditions of Theorem \ref{Thm:mainDP} hold.

 \end{itemize}